1. TOP

 4. Environment

-CO2 emissions intensity refers to the volume of CO2 emitted from a fixed amount of business activities.
-We calculate CO2 emissions intensity based on processing at domestic plants, for headquarters, and for all plants and sales operations in Japan.
+Also known as the CO2 emissions coefficient, CO2 emissions intensity refers to the volume of CO2 emitted from a fixed amount of business activities.
+We calculate CO2 emissions intensity by dividing CO2 emissions converted from electricity, natural gas, and other energy needed in manufacturing using fixed coefficients by plant processing volume.
 This is used as a general indicator of energy conservation because it is unaffected by changes in sales or production volume.

 Four plants (per yen of processing)